 - Training staff involved in the data processing

 - Conducting audits to ensure compliance and address potential issues proactively

-- Serving as the point of contact between the company and GDPR Supervisory Authorities
+- Serving as an intermediary between the company and GDPR Supervisory Authorities

 - Monitoring performance and providing advice on the impact of data protection efforts

-- Maintaining comprehensive records of all data processing activities conducted by the company, including the purposes of all processing activities, which must be made public on request
+- Maintaining comprehensive records of all data processing activities conducted by the company.
+These include the purposes of all processing activities, which must be made public upon request

 - Interfacing with data subjects to inform them about how their data is being used, their right to have their personal data erased, and what measures the company has put in place to protect their personal information